Wizcorp/ContraFlow/README.md

 Description
 ======================

-ContraFlow is Ruby libraries, script and set of templates to create [Request Tracker](http://www.bestpractical.com/rt/) template files from Google Docs spreadsheet. it is currently used to setup process for employee joining company or leaving.
+ContraFlow is Ruby library, script and set of templates to create [Request Tracker](http://www.bestpractical.com/rt/) ticket templates from Google Docs spreadsheet.
+It is currently used to setup process for employee joining company or leaving.
 But it can be used as generic work-flow management system for RT.

 Features
 -----------